fx-giant/giant-documentations/visual/multisource-trend.md

 ## Data Binding

-To generate the multi-source combination chart, only **TWO** data sources are needed (they can be the same data source or different data source).
+To generate the multi-source trend chart, only **TWO** data sources are needed (they can be the same data source or different data source).
 Before you can proceed with the data binding, you need to first add the Connection Sources to the chart's setting panel.
 The data binding fields are then available under each of the connection source that you added.

 ### Source Bindings